tindevelopers/tinadmin-saas-base/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for TinAdmin Master Admin Panel
+about: Suggest an idea for this project
 title: '[FEATURE] '
-labels: 'enhancement'
+labels: enhancement
 assignees: ''

 ---